When can I take classes?

 Tuition for one 11-week semester of Korean language classes is $250, plus the cost of textbooks.

 Please note it is our policy that a registration is not final until tuition is paid in full.
-We offer a 3-day grace period after enrollment for tuition to be paid.
-After this time, unpaid enrollments spots will be released for other students to enroll.
+We offer a 2-day grace period after enrollment for tuition to be paid.
+After this time, unpaid enrollments will be released back to the public for other students to enroll.

 What class should I sign up for?

-Youth Class placement is typically designated by age, although if a student has previous experience or proficiency in Korean they will be placed according to their skill level.
+Youth Level class placement is typically designated by age, although if a student has previous experience or proficiency in Korean they will be placed according to their skill level.

 What is your curriculum?